The Hammock Plot: Where Categorical and Numerical Data Relax Together: Examples

 \subsubsection{Specifying Colors}

-Figure~\ref{f:auto_foreign} relied on the default colors.
-We can specify different colors in the option \texttt{colorlist}.
-Figure~\ref{f:auto_mpg}) shows the auto data where cars with a large gas mileage are highlighted (specifically, \texttt{mileage>27}).
+Rather than relying on default colors, we can specify colors in the option \texttt{colorlist}.
+Figure~\ref{f:auto_mpg}) shows the auto data where cars with a high gas mileage are highlighted (specifically, \texttt{mileage>27}).
 We see cars with high mileage are cheaper, they tend to have lower weight, a better repair record (rep78), and less headroom.